pabloariasal/pabloariasal.github.io/_posts/2018-11-25-python-descriptors.md

     return self.version + '-' + str(self.release)
 ~~~

 No. Hell no. Don't even think about it.
 This is not Java.
-A little piece of me dies every time I see such thing in python.
-And God have I seen a few.

 This is inconsistent.
 This exposes implementation details.
 When exposing attributes via getters users are forced to make a distinction when accessing them: some are accessed directly with the very nice `object.attribute` notation, others divert to a method invocation.
 Even when you write a getter to protect access to some attribute, users are not forced to call it, as the protected underlying data is still accessible.